DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/plumbing.md

 ---
 ## Hints:
 1. Remember the flag format is picoCTF{XXXX}
 2. What's a pipe?
-No not that kind of pipe...
+No, not that kind of pipe...
 [This kind](http://www.linfo.org/pipes.html)

 ---
 ## Solution: